2026 Summer Camps

 -

 Campers explore self-expression, collaboration, and imagination through land-based art, music, movement, and storytelling, while rooted in the natural world.
-This camp has the most creative expression of our camps, infusing it in every activity.
-Learn through:

 Collaborative Creations: Work together to create large nature mandalas, painted signs, and a “Nature Museum” filled with our favorite found items.